 Guideposts is committed to protecting the privacy of your personal information.
-We also want to provide you with a rewarding Internet experience by making the products, literature, inspirational experience and advertising content you see on our Guideposts Websites relevant to you.
-Your loyalty as a visitor or a “Member” (i.e., an individual who signs up for access to exclusive areas of the Guideposts Websites) is important to us, and we hope that your use of the Guideposts Websites is a productive and positive experience.
+We also want to provide you with a rewarding experience by making the products, literature, inspirational experience and advertising content we make available, relevant to you.

-WHAT PERSONAL INFORMATION ABOUT YOU DO WE RECEIVE AND HOW DO WE RECEIVE IT?
+WHAT PERSONAL DATA ABOUT YOU DO WE RECEIVE AND HOW DO WE RECEIVE IT?

-Log Data: When you visit the Websites, our web servers automatically collect anonymous information that describes how our visitors use and navigate the Websites, which includes the number and frequency of visitors to each web page and the length of their stays, as well as the anonymous information automatically sent to us by your web browser, such as browser type, referrer data that identifies the web page visited prior and subsequent to your visit to our Websites, and IP addresses.
+Log Data: When you visit the Websites or Domains, our web servers automatically collect anonymous information that describes how our visitors use and navigate the Websites or Domains, which includes the number and frequency of visitors to each web page and the length of their stays, as well as the anonymous information automatically sent to us by your web browser, such as browser type, referrer data that identifies the web page visited prior and subsequent to your visit to our Websites or Domains , and IP addresses.
 We also may determine what technology is available through your browser in order to serve you the most appropriate version of a web page.

 IP Addresses: An IP address is a number that is assigned to your computer or network when you are on the Internet.
 It is usually associated with the place from which you enter the Internet, like your Internet Service Provider, your company or your university, though it may also provide information concerning your general geographical location.
 When visitors request pages from our Websites, our servers log the visitor’s IP address.
 We may collect IP addresses for a variety of internal purposes, such as system administration, to report aggregate information to our advertisers, and to audit the number of visits to different pages on our Website.

 Device ID: A device ID is a unique number permanently associated with your mobile or other device, such as an iPhone or Android mobile phone.
 If you visit one of our Websites or use one of our Domains using a mobile device, we may take note of your device ID and use your device ID to identify you or recognize you if you return, for certain internal purposes such as system administration, to report aggregate information to our advertisers, and to audit the number of visits to different pages on our Websites or use of the Domains.

 You can, of course, disable cookies on your computer by indicating this in the preferences or options menus in your browser.
 However, it is possible that some parts of our Websites will not operate correctly if you disable cookies.
 You should consult with your browser’s provider/manufacturer if you have any questions regarding disabling cookies.